awslabs/data-solutions-framework-on-aws/framework/API.md

 - *Type:* aws-cdk-lib.aws_iam.IManagedPolicy

-The IAM managed policy used by the custom resource for the assets deployment.
+The IAM Managed Policy used by the custom resource for the assets deployment.

 ---